-Local COVID-19 cases have quadrupled during the last month.
-San Francisco is currently averaging 142 new COVID-19 positive cases per day compared to the 34 per day that it averaged in late October.
-Moreover, the City currently has approximately 900 COVID-19 cases diagnosed per week and hospitalizations have tripled over the last month.
-As a result, the City's hospital capacity will be under considerable stress.
-At its current rate of COVID hospitalizations, the City would run out of hospital beds by December 26, 2020.
+Local COVID-19 cases have more than quadrupled since early November 2020.
+San Francisco is currently averaging 247 new COVID-19 positive cases per day compared to the 34 per day that it averaged in late October.
+Moreover, the City currently has approximately 1,700 COVID-19 cases diagnosed per week and hospitalizations have nearly tripled over the last month.
+As a result, the City's hospital capacity is under considerable stress.
 Unlike in previous surges, the rest of the State's hospital capacity is strained and reaching patient limits and it is unlikely there will be additional hospital capacity in other counties if San Francisco's is compromised.

-On December 3, 2020, the State issued a new Regional Stay-at-Home Order in an effort to slow the spread of COVID-19 and avoid overwhelming the State's hospitals.
+On December 3, 2020, the State issued a new Regional Stay at Home Order in an effort to slow the spread of COVID-19 and avoid overwhelming the State's hospitals.
 The December 3 order places each of the State's counties into one of five regions, with San Francisco included in the "Bay Area" region.
 Under the new order, once a region's capacity of adult intensive care unit ("ICU") beds reaches a threshold that is less than 15%, the region is subject to shelter-in-place restrictions similar to those enacted by the State in March 2020 during the first surge though not as restrictive in certain limited respects.
-The State's Regional Stay-at-Home Order remains in effect for at least three weeks and until the State's four-week projections of the region's total available adult ICU bed capacity is greater than or equal to 15%.
+The State's Regional Stay at Home Order remains in effect for at least three weeks and until the State's four-week projections of the region's total available adult ICU bed capacity is greater than or equal to 15%.

-At least one of the counties in the Bay Area region already has less than 15% of their adult ICU beds available, and the region as a whole is projected to reach that threshold soon.
+The State has indicated that as of Wednesday, December 30, 2020 the Bay Area region has only 7.5% of its adult ICU beds available, which is far below the 15% threshold for the State's Regional Stay at Home Order.
 Absent additional and immediate intervention to reduce the transmission of COVID-19, the County's and Bay Area's COVID-19 cases and hospitalizations will continue to rise and could overwhelm hospital capacity for the region.
-By acting now, the County and the region have the opportunity to bend the curve, avoid overwhelming hospitals, protect health care workers and first responders, and resume reopening more quickly than if we delay implementing the additional restrictions under the State's Regional Stay-at-Home Order.
+By acting now, the County and the region have the opportunity to bend the curve, avoid overwhelming hospitals, protect health care workers and first responders, and resume reopening more quickly than if we delay implementing the additional restrictions under the State's Regional Stay at Home Order.
 As we have done twice already, the County's and region's residents and businesses can yet again bend the curve and save lives.